Back

 Inheritance Tax (IHT)

 IHT planning may be a factor when deciding whether to invest in an ISA or a pension.
-Funds in an ISA are assessable for IHT purposes, but pension funds are generally not currently assessed for IHT.
-There are a number of circumstances when a pension can be subject to IHT, see our briefing on Pensions and IHT.
+Funds in an ISA are assessable for IHT purposes, but pension funds are until 6 April 2027 generally not assessed for IHT.

 Comparisons between pension and ISA

-A mathematical comparison reveals that, taking into account the differences in tax treatment on entry and exit, an investment into a pension will deliver a better net result than the same investment into an ISA.
+A mathematical comparison reveals that, taking into account the differences in tax treatment on entry and exit (assuming the funds are used during life, and not passed on death), an investment into a pension will deliver a better net result than the same investment into an ISA.
 For a lifetime basic rate tax-payer the difference in net returns is 6.3% in favour of a pension.

 Where a client can only fund one of either an ISA or a pension a balancing act is required to determine what is the right route to take.
 The mathematics point in the direction of a pension but the client’s objectives (particularly in relation to access to savings or the complexity of a pension) may mean that a pension is discounted in favour of an ISA despite the potential of a lower return overall.